toebeann/gib/README.md

 > nor any mods you have installed for any games.
 For that, see
 > [Uninstalling BepInEx](#uninstalling-bepinex).

-As of gib v0.8, gib is a single-file executable created with [bun](https://bun.sh/) which takes up a negligible ~70 MB of space.
+As of gib v0.8, gib is a single-file executable built with [bun](https://bun.sh/), and takes up ~150 MB of space.

-If you do want to uninstall gib for the miniscule space saving, simply execute the following command in Terminal:
+If you do want to uninstall gib, simply execute the following command in Terminal to delete all gib-related files:

 ```sh
 rm -rf ~/.gib